Moto Service Station

 The Pease Pottage car boot sale is situated directly opposite the service station, and often leads to big traffic jams on Sunday mornings in the summer.

-If you want to buy fuel as well as visiting the shops and eateries, do your shopping and eating first by turning left as you enter; if you buy fuel first you’ll have to leave the premises and do an awkward U turn to get back inside, which may not be possible if the road is busy.
+If you want to buy fuel as well as visiting the shops and eateries, do your shopping and eating first by turning left as you enter.
+If you buy fuel first you’ll have to leave the premises and do an awkward U turn to get back inside, which may not be possible if the road is busy.
+The electric charging points are situated by the main building, not by the petrol station.

-For a wider selection of shops as well as toilets and adequate parking, go to Broadfield in Crawley, just over one mile away.
-There used to be a petrol station close to the shops in Broadfield, but it closed in 2012.
+For a wider selection of shops as well as toilets, adequate parking, and a petrol station, go to Broadfield in Crawley, just over one mile away.
+The petrol station in Broadfield, which is tucked away behind the shopping parade, is noticeably cheaper than the one at Pease Pottage services, and also offers LPG fuel.

 From the M23/A23 roundabout at junction 11, follow the signs for the A264 towards Horsham.
 At the first roundabout, take Tollgate Hill, the second exit (right) into Broadfield (see the map above).
 Be aware that although Tollgate Hill looks like a 50- or 60-mph road, the limit is actually 30, and there are sometimes radar traps.
 At the first roundabout on this road, either